Power Query in Mac Excel

 3. From Web (JSON/XML)

 The good news is that it is possible to do and it is not so very difficult.
-Bill Jelen posted good info that he create with Suat Ozgur that show you how to do it, for the Folder option I have add some useful information in the section below the links to the webpage from Bill.
+Bill Jelen posted very good info that he created together with Suat Ozgur that show you how, for the Folder option I have add some useful information in the section below the links.

-And here is a link to a page on mrexcel about it :
+Here is a link to the page on mrexcel about it :

 https://www.mrexcel.com/excel-tips/power-query-debuts-for-excel-for-mac-but-with-significant-gaps/

-Tip: And Suat Ozgur also create an add-in that you can find on this page and also all the info you need.
+Tip: And Suat Ozgur also make a great add-in, that you can find on this page and also all the info you need: https://www.mrexcel.com/board/excel-articles/morequery-for-mac.68/

-Suat show you how to avoid the problem with the you are not allowed to Access the folder warning with one VBA code line.
-You can avoid this extra step if you use a folder in another location on your Mac like I show you on my website on this page : https://macexcel.com/examples/setupinfo/sandbox/
+Suat show you how to avoid the problem with the 'you are not allowed to Access the folder' warning with one VBA code line.
+But you can avoid this extra step if you use a folder in another location on your Mac like I show you on my website on this page : https://macexcel.com/examples/setupinfo/sandbox/

 The easiest way to create the folder and link to it on your Desktop is to use this script file one time so it is easy to access the folder :

-I know that the folder path link is longer but I see that not as a problem because I never type them myself because I use this trick like I show you below if I want the folder path :
+https://macexcel.com/examples/setupinfo/setup/ I know that the folder path link is longer but I see that not as a problem because I never type them myself, because I use this trick like I show you below if I want the folder path :

 First show the Path Bar in Finder, you must do this one time :